Learn Hair Lingo

 #20 Flat Twists

 You start by sectioning hair into various sections, twisting strands of hair, and then twisting two twisted strands around one another.
-Like braid outs, you can wear flat twists overnight or few hours then unraveled revealing curly hair.
+Like braid outs, you can wear flat twists overnight or a few hours then unraveled revealing curly hair.

 #21 Braid Out